tccoin/docker_images/slam/README.md

 ## Usage
 1. Install `docker` and `docker-compose`.
 See [Wiki](https://github.com/UMich-CURLY/docker_images/wiki) for more details about Docker.
 1. Make sure you have Nvidia driver installed.
-    - If you are not using Nvidia GPU or you are using docker on MacOS or Windows, change the first line of the `Dockerfile` to:
+    - If you are not using Nvidia GPU, change the first line of the `Dockerfile` to:
         ```
         FROM ubuntu:20.04
         ```
     - If you want to use `CUDA`, please follow [this guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#linux-distributions) to install `nvidia-container-toolkit`.
 Maybe skip this step for now if you don't know what `CUDA` is.
+    -  Docker on MacOS or Windows is not suggested because lack of GPU support.
+You may encounter opengl issues when using `rviz`.
 1. Clone this repository:
     ```bash
     git clone https://github.com/UMich-CURLY/docker_images.git